-- Connect with your designated Parents Forever™ Regional Coordinator to discuss what went well and any additional information or resources you might need before offering the class again.
+- Connect with the Parents Forever™ team to discuss what went well and any additional information or resources you might need before offering the class again.

 - Create a plan for sustaining and continuing to market your Parents Forever™ program.
 Use the promotional tips and tools on the Parents Forever™ Facilitator Website.